skovy/skovy.dev/content/blog/codemod-workflow/index.md

 Since originally writing about
 [creating a custom transform with jscodeshift](/jscodeshift-custom-transform), I've had the opportunity to write many more.
-In the process, I've settled into a standard workflow for creating codemods when approaching new problems.
+In the process, I've settled into a standard workflow for creating codemods while approaching new problems.

 On the surface, codemods seem daunting, particularly dealing with the abstract syntax tree.
 But with the right tools and workflow,